karina-thompson/term-deposit-calculator/README.md

 This takes 5 inputs:

-- Starting deposit amount (in whole $) - handles numbers with/without commas
+- Starting deposit amount (in whole $)
-- Interest rate (as a %) - handles a percent sign being included or not
+- Interest rate (as a % p.a.) - handles a percent sign being included or not
 - Investment term unit - either `months` or `years` - case insensitive
 - Number of months/years
 - How frequently interest will be paid - `monthly`, `quarterly`,`annually` or `at maturity` - case insensitive